github/securitylab/docs/report-template.md

 ## Credit

 *List all researchers who contributed to this disclosure.*
-*Mention if you found the vulnerability with a specific tool.*
+*If you found the vulnerability with a specific tool, you can also credit this tool.*

 ## Contact